In order to hit your target of reducing risk and making profits, competitive intelligence (CI) will help.

-Yes, it’s still increasingly difficult to stay on top of marketplace challenges and to invest in trends to get the most return on your investments.
-That’s why the competitive intelligence (CI) process is sweeping the planet.
+It’s difficult to stay on top of marketplace challenges and to invest in trends to get the most return on your investments.
+That’s why the CI process is sweeping the planet.
 CI enables a company to reduce risks and accelerate profits.

 The returns are great, but it usually requires a hefty investment.
 Even back in 2007, Best Practices LLC said the average CI budget was $821,613.
 The average CI manager was paid $148,709.